 Acceleration is one of the most misunderstood and controversial topics in GaTE.
 It is misunderstood primarily because it is often only associated with year-level advancement.
 It is often controversial because from the perspective of acceleration implying year-level advancement, teachers and parents are divided on whether this is an appropriate provision for gifted and talented learners.

 For many years, those in New Zealand who advocated for acceleration in the form of full-year/s advancement felt that teachers’ negative preconceived ideas about this constrained an option that was often in the best interests of gifted learners.
 As Colangelo, Assouline and Gross (2004) explain, acceleration eliminates boredom by challenging learners and giving them the chance to ‘learn that striving to improve is a wonderful part of learning’ (p.
 17).
 Hattie’s (2009) synthesis of more than 800 meta-analyses identified acceleration as the fifth highest contributor to learners’ achievement.

 Most of the evidence from research contradicts the concerns raised about the social and emotional effects of acceleration (Moltzen, 2000; Vialle, Ashton, Carlon, & Rankin, 2001).
 New Zealand research conducted by Janna Wardman (2009, 2010) found that although secondary learners who had been accelerated for a full year encountered some short-term challenges in social and emotional adjustment, the long-term outcomes were largely beneficial.
 Townsend (2004) found that when acceleration is designed and monitored carefully, it enhances learning for gifted learners and ‘raises their motivation and enjoyment of school and life in general’ (p.
 296).

 Recent work by Wardman (2015) suggests that teachers’ earlier reservations may have weakened.
 In a survey of more than 400 high school teachers, she found a high level of willingness to utilise full-year acceleration for gifted learners.
-The abstract of Crawford’s (2016) doctoral research on acceleration and gifted girls noted, ‘Almost all schools provided one or more forms of acceleration.
+Crawford’s (2016) doctoral research on acceleration and gifted girls noted, ‘Almost all schools provided one or more forms of acceleration.
 They designed and evaluated academic provisions with an emphasis on personalised learning within an accelerative and enriched curriculum’.